 You will experience a moderate amount of pain and discomfort for the first 48 hours, but at no point should you be in severe pain.
 It should be controllable with oral medications and will typically begin to fade within 48 hours.
 There will be a considerable amount of bruising and swelling, as well as liquid drainage for a couple of days.
 For the first 48 hours or so, you will need to wear a bulky dressing to prevent blood from collecting under the skin.
 This dressing is generally replaced with an elastic face garment to support everything while it heals for several more days.

 For the first few weeks, you will need to recline rather than lie down to hold down the swelling, which will peak around 48 hours post-surgery.
-It will decline after that, but most patients do not feel comfortable resuming normal social activities for 10-14 days due to remaining swelling and bruising.
+It will decline after that, but most patients do not feel comfortable resuming normal social activities for 10-14 days after surgery due to remaining swelling and bruising.

 Your activities will be restricted for some time.
 You should not drive or exercise for the first week, but you should try to stay vertical as much as you can to help with the swelling.
 Water activities should be limited to brief showers for a full month after surgery, and strenuous exercise should be avoided.
 You’ll also need to stay out of the sun as much as possible.
 Strong sunscreen and wide-brimmed hats are recommended to avoid scarring.